Ferromagnetic Potts Model: Refined #BIS-hardness and Related Results: Remaining Proofs

 From \eqref{zzzok} and \eqref{pwwww1}, we obtain:

-Note that the last inequality is trivial; we just enlarged the region we consider.
-It is proved in \cite{GSV:colorings} that the maximum of the rhs is achieved at a semi-translation invariant fixpoint.
-If there is a unique semi-translation invariant Gibbs measure on $\Tree_\Delta$, this must be translation invariant and hence the maximum in the rhs of \eqref{eq:mmmmtr} must occur at $\bR=\Cb$.
+Note that the last inequality is trivial; we just enlarged the maximization region we consider.
+It is proved in \cite{GSV:colorings} that the maximum of the r.h.s. is achieved at a semi-translation invariant fixpoint.
+If there is a unique semi-translation invariant Gibbs measure on $\Tree_\Delta$, this must be translation invariant and hence the maximum in the r.h.s. of \eqref{eq:mmmmtr} must occur at $\bR=\Cb$.
 We thus obtain that \eqref{eq:mmmmtr} is satisfied at equality.
-On the other hand, the rhs in \eqref{eq:mmmmtr} is equal to $|\B\|_{p\ra\Delta}$ (\cite[Section 3.1]{GSV:colorings}), while the lhs is $\exp(2\Psi_1(\alphab^*)/\Delta)$, thus proving the desired claim.
+The r.h.s. in \eqref{eq:mmmmtr} is equal to $\|\B\|_{p\ra\Delta}$ (\cite[Section 3.1]{GSV:colorings}), proving the desired claim.